simpledotorg/simple-server/doc/arch/014-reporting-etl-pipeline.md

 ## Decision

-We will introduce a set or reporting tables, implemented as database views, to start powering our reporting requirements.
+We will introduce a set of reporting tables, implemented as materialized database views, to start powering our reporting requirements.
 This reporting schema will transform the data in our application tables into a more reports-friendly format, exposing convenient building blocks to build reports with straightforward SQL queries.